Characters: Naruto - Tailed Beasts

 - Law of Chromatic Superiority: Believes having nine tails makes him the boss, which Shukaku hates him for.
-Which is not far from the truth considering his body shape is closest to The Ten Tails and his Yang half has power comparable to five other Tailed Beasts.
+Which is not far from the truth, considering his body shape is closest to The Ten Tails and his Yang half has power comparable to five other Tailed Beasts.

 - Literal Split Personality: The Fourth Hokage split his chaka into two halves, sealing the Yang half inside of Naruto, and the Yin half inside himself.
 The Yin half is later revealed to have its own personality.

 - Make Me Wanna Shout: The force of its roars can cause incredible destruction.

 - Manipulative Bastard: Constantly baits Naruto to tap more and more in his chakra, so it can take control and cause destruction and/or break free of the seal.

 - Mix-and-Match Critters: Is clearly a fox, but his body proportions (especially his torso and arms, look the picture) are clearly humanoid to the point where his forepaws are depicted as having thumbs.
 Which means he can properly bump fists with Naruto.
 He also his long rabbit-like ears, which are likely based on the fennec fox.

 - More Teeth than the Osmond Family: The Nine Tails has a wide mouth full of fangs, which is the first glimpse Naruto gets of it, although they were notably more human-like in its first appearance.